Coming out when the labels don’t fit

 I know queer is a word with a chequered past, but its skill for reinvention is where I found myself.
 I didn’t have to be just one thing, I could be anything and also everything.
 Somewhere way outside the war of binary gender, I was lying in the grass, staring up at the clouds and gently turning myself inside out, just because it felt good.

-For four years I’ve been thinking about how I can talk to people about this difference in me.
+For four years, I’ve been thinking about how I could talk to people about this part of me.
 I’ve been saying “I’ll come out when I finally have a coherent answer, a simple name that I can give to people.”
 Because it’s almost impossible to come out when you don’t even know what it is you’re coming out as.

 What do you say to your parents, your doctor, you co-workers when you don’t even have the words?
 And even if you did, would they understand them?
-Talking about being queer to people who haven’t experienced it is like trying to turn a bottomless void into a drawing of a circle.
+Talking about being queer to people who don’t experience it is like trying to turn a bottomless void into a drawing of a circle.

-For four years, I’ve been so afraid that I would finally come out, only to have my feelings of difference shift, or go away, leaving me cemented into a box that didn’t fit.
+For four years, I’ve been so afraid that I would finally come out, only to have my sense of self shift, leaving me cemented into a box that didn’t fit.
 How could I give people an answer without it ‘locking in’ and feeling like a trap?
-And what if I finally found the words and they turned around and said “that’s too hard” or “I can’t love you like that” or even “I don’t believe you, you’re making it up.”
+And what if I finally found the words and people turned around and said “that’s too hard” or “I can’t love you like that” or even “I don’t believe you, you’re making it up.”

 However, for four years, the thing I’ve feared the most is that they won’t say anything at all, not to my face at least, they’ll just look at me like I’m being difficult and making them uncomfortable.